Doubts that challenge beginner Christians.

 There are a number of hurdles that can confront beginners on their journey of faith.

-Our thoughts/ feelings may also need to be confronted during this process.
+Our thoughts and feelings may also need to be challenged during this process.

-Yes, this is an area of thought that can even prevent the commencement of faith.
-And it is related to comparisons of ourselves to God.
+Yes, this is another area of thought that can even prevent the beginning of our faith.
+And it is often related to comparisons of ourselves to God.

 2.1 Feeling too insignificant

 We can rightly view ourselves as insignificant specks of life in comparison to our God, the creator and sustainer of the universe.
-And for a beginner Christian, it is easy to hold nagging thoughts such as, “I’m too insignificant to be bothering God?” or “Will God really have time to help me with my small issues?” or again, “How could God love me, let alone forgive the bad things I have done in my life?”
+And for a beginner Christian, it is easy to hold nagging thoughts such as, “I’m too insignificant to be bothering God?” or “Will God really have time to help me with my small issues?” or etc, etc.

-The truth actually is that each and everyone of us is just as special and important to God as anybody else on Earth, or anything else in the universe for that matter.
+The truth actually is that each and every one of us is just as special and important to God as anybody else on Earth, or anything else in the universe for that matter.
 God is all powerful.
 He is absolutely without limits.
-And he can therefore readily deal with each and every one of us, on a one-on-one basis, at any one time.
-I mean logistically it looks just too incredible to be possible.
-But, you will come to see that it happens.
-He is just such a mega-powerful presence.
+And he can therefore readily deal with each and every one of us, on a one-on-one basis, at any one time!

-So we must not hesitate to engage with him through the Church and within our day to day lives.
+So we must not hesitate to engage with God through the Church, within our day to day lives and the Bible.

-Please never think that you are not important to God!
+Please NEVER think that you are not important to God!
 Just allow yourself to ‘feel the love’.

-Many doubts for beginners relate to broad confronting issues.
+Many doubts for beginners relate to broad challenging issues.
 You probably know what I am talking about.
-In this day and age, with our outlook on life, it can be challenging to even contemplate the possibility of something … well … as amazing as the concept of God.
-His existence just does not come into the equation of everyday life for a great number of people.
+In this day and age, with our outlook on life, it can be difficult to even think about the possibility of something … well … as amazing as the concept of God.
+His existence just does not come into the equation of everyday life for a great number of people, eh?

-Even though I do have deep belief and faith myself, I absolutely understand these thoughts can arise, so read on please!
+Even though I have come to hold deep belief and faith myself, I absolutely understand how these thoughts can arise.
+So please read on.

-Look, we may hold simplistic and outmoded concepts of God.
+Look, we may hold simple and outmoded concepts of God.
 We just may never have been exposed to more reasonable options.
-And all those deep, deep questions we have built up over the years: “Isn’t religion only for those who need a crutch in life?” or “How come various religions have different views on what God is supposed to be like?” or “Why do suffering and evil exist in our world if our creator God is supposedly good?” or “Doesn’t science prove that God cannot exist?”
+And all those deep, deep questions we have built up over the years: “Isn’t religion only for those who need a crutch in life?” or “How come various religions have different views on ‘what God is‘ supposed to be like?” or “Why do ‘suffering and evil‘ exist in our world if our creator God is supposedly good?” or “Doesn’t ‘science prove‘ that God cannot exist?”
 Please click those links above for answers to the questions.

-Once we genuinely evaluate all known challenges to faith I can assure you that we find there is nothing of substance to negate the possibility of God’s existence.
-I explain below under Heading 4 how anyone can gather the evidence they need to believe in God.
+I assure you that there is actually nothing of ‘substance’ to prevent the possibility of God’s existence.
+NOTHING!
+Indeed I briefly explain below under Heading 4 how anyone can gather the evidence they need to believe in God.

 3.2 Christianity’s beliefs appear challenging